vmware-archive/lobot/README.md

 ## Install

-Add lobot to your Gemfile, in the test group:
+Add lobot to your Gemfile, in the development group:

-    gem "lobot", :group => :test
+    gem "lobot", :group => :development

 ### To Install